zerotier/terraform-provider-zerotier/README.md

 # Members

 Members are associations between Nodes and Networks.
-There are created "Authorized" button is clicked in the WebUI.
+There are created when a node is authorized in the WebUI.

 ```hcl